Stephen A. Winterling

 Hometown: Waterford, Mich.

 While working in Michigan, Manning volunteered her time and was the athletic trainer for the Michigan Medical Miracles, a women’s 55+ senior travel softball team which won the world championships and the World Series in 2003.
 In June 2007 she volunteered her time and was the athletic trainer for the Kentucky Fillies which won the Gold Medal in the 60+ division of the Senior Olympics held in Kentucky.
-Currently, she plays travel softball for Rockin Ribbies – 50.
-In her free time she enjoys kayaking and fishing.
+She currently, works with the 60+ senior travel softball team based out of Michigan, Jolico.
+When she has time, she plays travel softball in the senior 50+ division.

 William (Larry) Beets